oVirt/ovirt-site/source/feature/nagios-integration.html.md

     2. Status will be returned back to Nagios server.
 *   Nagios server will process the alerts/traps and invokes the event handler script to perform additional actions(SNMP traps, SMS, E-mail etc.).

-*'Alternatively check_logfiles plugin can be executed from an external program as passive check*
+*'Alternatively check_logfiles plugin can be executed from an external program as a passive check*

 ## Detailed Design